-The University of Manitoba does not offer a degree in Geological Engineering at the undergraduate level.
-Please view the links below for more information about training programs in North America.
+The University of Manitoba does not offer an undergraduate degree in Geological Engineering.
+Technical elective courses in hydrology, groundwater and geotechnical engineering are offered through the department of Civil Engineering.
+Please view the links below for more information about specialized training programs in North America.
 If you are a University of Manitoba student who would like assistance determining an education plan that suits your unique goals, speak with a Career Consultant.

 Exploring Other Education Options

-Canadian Information Centre for International Credentials - information for foreign-trained Engineers
+Canadian Information Centre for International Credentials - information for foreign-trained Geological Engineers

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

 Professional associations organize events and directories, job postings, career and labour market information.
 Student membership opportunities are also available.
 This is a great way to learn and network.